Last updated 11th January 2021

 - The IT network of the Royal Veterinary College is based primarily around Microsoft technologies and student-use computers in the College will be running Windows 10 and Office 2016 during the 2020-21 academic year.

-- If your current laptop is out of date and you are considering purchasing a new device please contact the library to make sure it aligns to the above requirements.
-We also have a limited number of discounted laptops available for students to purchase from the library.
+- If your current laptop is out of date and you are considering purchasing a new device (after reviewing the above recommended requirements) there are a limited number of discounted, high spec laptops available for students to purchase from the library.
+You can either email the library or log a call on the Service Desk Portal using the general Library form.

-Internet Access – Wifi speeds vary so we recommend you check your bandwidth here.
+Internet Access – Wifi speeds vary so please test you internet speed at https://www.speedtest.net

 Microphone/Speakers – This is important so you can talk and listen to your online discussions.
 You may these built into your device.
 If not then please make sure you have a USB headset/mic and speakers so you can participate in your classes